Our lively and supportive recorder department provides tuition in all aspects of style, technique and repertoire.

 The department also owns a square Paetzold contra-bass recorder, which is frequently used to explore contemporary repertoire with electronics.

 A harpsichord is routinely available for accompaniment in lessons and the department is well-integrated into Early Music activities, with opportunities for baroque chamber music coaching and orchestral playing, as well as the regular classes offered by the Early Music elective.
 Recorder players are actively encouraged to try out baroque orchestral instruments such as baroque flute, oboe or violin

 Take part in our pioneering festival, overseas visits and other events supported by our enterprising department

-The Birmingham Conservatoire Recorder Department is proud to have initiated and hosted the first ‘Birmingham International Recorder and Early Music Festival’ in 2014.
-With professional concerts, masterclasses, solo competition and other events taking place across a weekend in November, the Festival formed a new landmark in the UK’s Recorder calendar, giving opportunities for solo and ensemble performance for players at all ages and levels.
+The Birmingham Conservatoire Recorder Department is proud to have initiated and hosted the second ‘Birmingham International Recorder and Early Music Festival’ in 2018.
+With professional concerts, masterclasses, solo competition and other events taking place across a weekend in February, the Festival is a new landmark in the UK’s Recorder and Early Music calendar, giving opportunities for solo and ensemble performance for players at all ages and levels.

 The recorder department is committed to encouraging its students to explore opportunities outside the Conservatoire, with the aim of developing professional contacts across the globe and becoming aware of current developments within the field.
-The recorder department attended the Open Recorder Days festival at the Conservatorium van Amsterdam in May 2014 and our third year undergraduates have frequently been involved in the Erasmus exchange scheme, allowing a period of study at a partner institute abroad.
+Recorder department members attended the Open Recorder Days festival at the Conservatorium van Amsterdam in 2017 and our third year undergraduates have frequently been involved in the Erasmus exchange scheme, allowing a period of study at a partner institute abroad.